-The following summary of certain provisions of the securities being offered pursuant to this prospectus supplement and accompanying prospectus supplement does not purport to be complete.
+The following summary of certain provisions of our common stock does not purport to be complete.
 You should refer to our amended and restated certificate of incorporation and our amended and restated bylaws, both of which are on file with the SEC as exhibits to previous SEC filings.
 The summary below is also qualified by provisions of applicable law.